WPJohnny-plugins/pro-reports-for-memberpress/readme.txt

 = 0.1.3 =

 - Refunded transactions are calculated in report now.
-- Transactions created time is UTC+0 in mysql database, but those are included or excluded in other time zone based on Settings > General > Timezone setting.
+- Resolved issue where some transactions weren't showing in reports based on WP Settings > General > Timezone.
+- Updated to show plugin compatibility for latest WP version.

 = 0.1.2 =